Global Leadership Challenge

 How it works

 During the GLC week, participants will engage with leading academics, industry experts, and practitioners in a series of dialogues, masterclasses, and workshops.
-To put the learnings into practice, they will collaborate in small groups to develop impact projects that address at least one of the four challenge areas, directly contributing to the UN Sustainable Development Goals (SDGs).
-Evaluated by our Award Jury, the group with the most outstanding project idea will be able to attend the 52nd St. Gallen Symposium as Leaders of Tomorrow.
+To put the learnings into practice, they will collaborate in small groups to develop impact projects that address at least one of the three challenge areas, directly contributing to the UN Sustainable Development Goals (SDGs).
+Evaluated by our Award Jury, the group with the most outstanding project idea will be able to attend the 53rd St. Gallen Symposium as Leaders of Tomorrow.

 After GLC, participants can apply for further mentoring to reflect on their own purpose and grow as future leaders.
 All active participants will receive a Certificate of Achievement from the University of Oxford and the St. Gallen Symposium.